Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

 # Conclusions

-The identity management system, to operate in different digital ecosystems, should rely on a common authentication protocol that symmetrically performs the same operations in complete transparency, entrusting the decision on recognition to a trusted third party.
-The trust in the reliability of the recognition carried out by the identity guarantor (IdP or IdC) cannot be based on the technological component alone.
-It is therefore necessary to involve a supervisory authority of the overall system for technological aspects and the authorities of the data subject's country for data protection.
+To operate effectively between the different digital ecosystems, the identity management system MUST be based on a common authentication protocol that symmetrically carries out the same operations in complete transparency, entrusting the decision on recognition to a trusted third party.
+Confidence in the reliability of recognition carried out by the identity guarantor (IdP or IdC) cannot be based on the technological component alone.
+It is therefore necessary to involve an independent supervisory authority for technological aspects and the local competent public authority responsible for data protection.

-To improve trust between two entities, in this identification scheme, the objective is to provide three guarantees:
+To improve trust in the digital operations between the consumer and the service provider three guarantees must be provided.

-1. The mutual recognition between consumer and supplier.
+1. The mutual recognition between consumer and service provider.
-2. The control and minimization of the personal information processed
+2. The control and minimization of the personal information processed.
-3. In case of legal need, the ability to match the digital identities of consumer and supplier against their real-world identity.
+3. In case of legal need, the ability to match the digital identities of consumer and provider against their real-world identity.

-Technically, due to the strong synergy obtained it is advisable to maintain alignment with [RFC6749] and the related specifications.
+Due to the strong synergy that can be achieved, it is advisable to maintain constant technical alignment with the standard [RFC6749] and the related specifications to implement point-to-point authentication, within the broader symmetric authentication framework.

 # IANA Considerations